-How to Set Up a Continuous Documentation Pipeline with DeepDocs
+How to Set Up a Continuous Documentation with DeepDocs

-DeepDocs helps you automate documentation updates by continuously monitoring your codebase and syncing high-level docs like READMEs, SDK guides, API refs and tutorials.
+DeepDocs helps you automate documentation updates by continuously monitoring your codebase and updating high-level docs like READMEs, SDK guides, API refs and tutorials.

-This guide walks you through setting up a continuous documentation pipeline.
-It will cover cases when your code and docs live in the same repository or they live in separate repositories.
+This guide walks you through setting up a continuous documentation using DeepDocs.
+It will cover cases when your code and docs live in the same repository (monorepo) or they live in separate repositories.

 -